How to Make a Potential Employer Fall in Love With You

 3. Target the resume to the job.

-Would you like to know how many people are looking for a "challenging opportunity to utilize my skills with a progressive employer who will provide opportunities for growth?"
+Would you like to know how many job searchers are looking for a "challenging opportunity to utilize my skills with a progressive employer who will provide opportunities for growth?"
 Don't even ask; the answer will break your heart if this is how you routinely describe the position you seek in your resume.

-Even more importantly, with instantaneous printing, no one needs to photocopy 100 resumes at an instant print store for distribution.
+Even more importantly, with instantaneous online printing, no one needs to photocopy 100 resumes at an instant print store for distribution.
 Customization counts.
 Customization is everything when you are looking at substantially different opportunities, too.

 4. Lead with your strengths.